Pixboost/website-hugo-theme/site/content/blog/why-pixboost-is-the-best-image-cdn/index.md

 ## Pixboost SaaS offering

-Pixboost is a SaaS offering on top of the transformimgs service which brings all of the above benefit and adds more
+Pixboost is a SaaS offering on top of the transformimgs service which brings all the above benefits and adds more.
+Let's see what they are.

+### SaaS

+Just quickly reiterate what benefits SaaS have.

+* We take care of updates and security
+* We make sure the service runs 24/7 and have [SLA]()
+* We have a very thorough testing plan and before releasing a new version we go through hundreds of images and see if the main metrics are only improving.
+* Image optimisation is quite CPU heavy workload, so it's a tough challenge to run it cost effectively.
+However, I think we nailed it, so we can offer a reasonable price for our service.
+* Easy to use dashboard with the latest stats and usage information

 ### CDN Included

-We include CDN in our offering and we took our time to pick the best one.
+We include CDN in our offering, and we took our time to pick the best one.
 Currently we use Google CDN and there are reasons:

 * HTTP/3 support.
 Google was one of the initiator of the standard and was one of the first who added it to their Content Delivery Network